rothos/protocol_1/index.md

 1. Duží, Marie, Bjorn Jespersen, and Pavel Materna. _Procedural semantics for hyperintensional logic: foundations and applications of transparent intensional logic._ Vol. 17.
 Springer Science & Business Media, 2010.
 1. _Naming and Necessity_, Kripke
 1. _Reference and Existence_, Kripke
-1. _General Semantics_, Korzybski Kayakawa
+1. _General Semantics_, Korzybski Hayakawa
 1. _Philosophical Investigations_, Wittgenstein
 1. _Meditation for the Love of It_, Kempton